EricYJA/CS433.7_Project/README.md

 ### Data:

-The data is loaded from 2 `.csv` file from the link in listed in the data source.
+The data is loaded from 2 `.csv` file from the link provided in the data source.
 The sample size is 200000.
 For each sample, there are 200 features.
-After testing, we have that the distribution for each of the feature is about normal distribution.
+After some plotting, we have observed that the distribution for each of the feature is approximately normal distributed.
 For example, lable 0's distribution is shown below.

   <table style="width=100%">
     <tr>